compulim/react-chain-of-responsibility/README.md

 ### Good middleware is stateless

 When writing middleware, keep them as stateless as possible and do not relies on data outside of the `request` object.
 The way it is writing should be similar to React function components.

+When using functional programming to register the middleware, the return value should be stable.

 ### Good middleware returns `false`/`null`/`undefined` to skip rendering